peruskallio/c5pkg_dbentities/README.md

     }
 }
 ```

+After that, do this:

-2. Run `composer install` in the root of your package folder to install the
+1. Run `composer install` in the root of your package folder to install the
    composer dependencies into the `vendor` directory of your concrete5 package
-3. Make your Package class extend \Mainio\C5\Entity\Package
+2. Make your Package class extend \Mainio\C5\Entity\Package
-4. Create your package entities within the /src/Entities directory within your
+3. Create your package entities within the /src/Entities directory within your
    package folder
-5. Add the following configuration to your /config/app.php:
+4. Add the following configuration to your /config/app.php:
 ```php
 return array(
     // ...